-- (1) The Party has new information, unavailable at the time of the investigation that may change or affect the outcome; or - (2) There was a procedural error that may have impacted the outcome. - (3) An appeal based on a conflict of interest or exhibited bias of an investigator against Complainants or Respondents generally or an individual Complainant or Respondent that affected the outcome; - (4) There were relevant, disputed issues or questions concerning interpretation of University policy that impacted the outcome; - (5) The allegations were substantiated in whole or in part, but the proposed changes to Complainant's working conditions are insufficiently protective of Complainant or unnecessarily disruptive given the findings.
+- (1) There was a procedural error that may have impacted the outcome; - (2) The Party has new information, unavailable at the time of the investigation, that may change or affect the outcome; - (3) An appeal based on a conflict of interest or exhibited bias of an investigator against Complainants or Respondents generally or an individual Complainant or Respondent that affected the outcome; - (4) There were relevant, disputed issues or questions concerning interpretation of University policy that impacted the outcome; - (5) The allegations were substantiated in whole or in part, but the proposed changes to Complainant's working conditions are insufficiently protective of Complainant or unnecessarily disruptive given the findings.

+Sanctions are not subject to appeal.
+In order for an appeal to go forward, the party must provide support for the appeal bases selected.
 Disagreement with the finding is not, by itself, grounds for appeal.